First Destination: Class of 2016

 1st and 2nd year retention rate

-of Oles graduate in 4 years or less
+of graduating Oles do so in 4 years or less

 One of the most powerful ways to learn is by working directly with faculty mentors.
 Student-faculty research is a collaboration that takes many forms in labs, studios, and libraries.
 Through St. Olaf’s Collaborative Undergraduate Research and Inquiry (CURI) program, students in the arts, humanities, social sciences, and natural sciences explore questions that make real contributions to their disciplines.
 The result: publications, conference presentations, and the kinds of hands-on experience that strengthens graduate school and job applications.